 46% of Malaysians were greatly impacted financially by the end of the moratorium period.

-Among the demographics that were disproportionately impacted are “Other” races, which includes Native East Malaysians, adults aged 25 to 34 years old, and those of the lowest income bracket.
+Among the demographics that were disproportionately impacted are “Other” races, which include Native East Malaysians, adults aged 25 to 34 years old, and those of the lowest income bracket.

 COVID-19 Precautionary measures